WeaverStever/MusicComposition---JSON-LD-example/README.md

 (This allows for separate ISRC codes)

 Had the song durations been the same, I would have used two releases of the same (master) recording.<br>
 (TODO: Labels could concievably release the same master recording under different ISRC codes.
-In the current schema, currently, the only expected type for isrcCode is MusicRecording.)
+In the current schema, currently, the only expected type for <a href="https://schema.org/isrcCode">isrcCode</a> is MusicRecording.)